Vännäs: Vännäsdagarna

 Vännäsdagarna ("The Vännäs Days") is a three-day annual festival during the second weekend of July, which brings a mix of performers and street vendors to Vännäs every year.
 An estimated 58,000 visitors attend the festival each year, thus making Vännäsdagarna the biggest festival in Västerbotten County.

 Railway

 The Main Line Through Upper Norrland was built during the 19th century and was for military reasons passing through Vännäs instead of Umeå, the largest urban center in Västerbotten.
 The railway made Vännäs an important rail junction, which facilitated the rapid growth of the locality.
 Today, passenger trains depart regularly to Umeå and to Vindeln and Luleå further north.

-Shops and services
+Amenities

 There are two supermarkets, ICA and Coop a Systembolaget as well as several cafes, pizzerias, two Thai restaurants and at least three hairdressers.
-Pingstkyrkan runs a second-hand store on the main street.
 Vännäs also has a district veterinarian with 24-hour coverage.

-Schools
+Education

 Liljaskolan, the locality's only upper secondary school caters for 1,100 students, studying at eleven programmes.
 Students at Liljaskolan can choose to study, among other things, transportation and tourism.

 Hammarskolan caters for some 250 pupils in year 7–9, whereas younger students attend Vegaskolan which caters for years 0–9.